Here is the secret to building soils – manure and diverse crop rotation. Underwhelmed? Researchers in Iowa (Delate et al, 2013

 First, it ignores the fact that manure application and diverse crop rotation, the practices related to improved soils, are not exclusive to organic production.
 There are plenty of conventional farmers here in the Columbia Basin of Washington that use manure and have diverse crop rotations (3- and 4- year rotations in this study).
 Even in the Midwest, there are conventional farmers who stray away from the corn-soybean rotation used for comparison in this study, and many of them probably use manure too.
 So, while manure and crop rotation might be practices required in organic production, it is not organic production per se that improves soils.

 Second, this study seems to have been designed to show that organic production would come out on top in any soil building comparison.
 If before this study was designed (it started in 1998), I had stated that manure application and diverse crop rotation would build soils better than not using manure and having a short rotation, I doubt anyone would have disagreed.
-Yet the experimental design compares a “conventional” system (look here for the problems with the “conventional” label) of a corn-soybean rotation, full tillage with no manure, to 3- and 4-year rotations (including soil-building alfalfa) with one or two applications (per rotation cycle) of composted manure (I have other issues with use of manure in organic farming).
+Yet the experimental design compares a “conventional” system of a corn-soybean rotation, full tillage with no manure, to 3- and 4-year rotations (including soil-building alfalfa) with one or two applications (per rotation cycle) of composted manure (I have other issues with use of manure in organic farming).

 What if, instead of using the worst-case conventional system, they had compared the organic systems with the best conventional system?
 Consider a no-till system, with three or four crops in rotation (there are no-till farmers that grow more), with cover crops and manure.
 That, it seems to me, would be a better comparison, and would not waste resources confirming what we already know.